Accommodating Students with Disabilities in Philadelphia, Cherry Hill, and West Atlantic City

 - The person responsible for coordinating our efforts to comply with Section 504 is our Compliance Coordinator Fred Fitchett.
 All requests for reasonable accommodation must first be submitted to the Compliance Coordinator : (856) 317-0100 or by email: [email protected]

 After establishing an applicant’s eligibility, a dedicated Prism Career Institute staff member will guide students through the rest of the process, delivering reasonable and appropriate accommodations based on the documentation provided.
 We also advise that students receiving disability support meet with the Campus Director at the beginning of each term to discuss any concerns after enrollment in one of our programs.

 How to Join Our Inclusive Environment

 In addition to accommodating medical assistant and nursing students with disabilities, we also require all students to abide by our Student Code of Conduct, which states in Section 11 that:

 Harassment shall be defined as an act that creates a hostile environment and shall include but not be limited to derogatory comments related to race, gender, ethnicity, or sexual preference, inappropriate sexual comments or advances, and intolerance towards a student with disabilities.

 Not only will our students with disabilities receive the accommodations they need and deserve, but they’ll also be able to prepare for an exciting career in the healthcare industry in an environment filled with supportive peers.
-To join one of our inclusive campuses in Philadelphia, Cherry Hill, or Egg Harbor Township, learn more about our Practical Nursing and Medical Assistant programs or apply to Prism Career Institute today.
+To join one of our inclusive campuses in Philadelphia, Cherry Hill, or West Atlantic City, learn more about our Practical Nursing and Medical Assistant programs or apply to Prism Career Institute today.